-Bake at 350 degrees Fahrenheit for 35 minutes, then be sure to let these vegan chocolate chip muffins cool before enjoying.
+Bake the muffins at 350 degrees Fahrenheit for 35 minutes, then be sure to let them cool before serving.

-Add 1/2 cup each of chopped walnuts, pecans, and/or peanuts to this recipe if desired.
+Add 1/2 cup each of chopped walnuts, pecans, and/or peanuts to the batter, if desired.

-These muffins are freezer friendly – just store them in an airtight container or freezer bag for up to six months.
+These oat flour banana muffins are freezer-friendly – just store them in an airtight container or freezer bag for up to six months.
 Thaw at room temperature, in the microwave, or in the oven before serving these vegan banana muffins.

 - 3 large ripe bananas